LvnLx/Tempus/README.md

 This approach implements what was discussed in [Ensuring Completion](#ensuring-completion).
 In addition to what was just described, any wrapping around to the beginning of buffers is also handled, so that there is only ever one active timing buffer, and clips are reset to a state in which they are ready to be picked up again by the time the next measure is played

 The locations and measure length shown in the previous chart for quarter notes are a simple numeric example of where clips are placed within the timing buffer and show values for a given input.
 For those interested in a more technical look at how all of the locations and measure length are calculated, please feel free to take a look at the implementation [here](https://github.com/LvnLx/Tempus/blob/main/ios/Runner/Metronome.swift#L207)

+#### Events

+One of the difficulties with having a low-level audio engine like this is notifying any other parts of the application of changes or events in audio.
+To help alleviate this issue and enable some insight from the outside world a simple tie in was made to the existing clips used in the timing buffers.
+The clips are already written as a `struct` in code, which allows them to also take a callback function as one of their fields.
+This callback can technically be repurposed to do anyhting, but since most of the functionality for the rest of the app lives within the [Flutter](https://flutter.dev/) layer of the application, the callback simply sends a method channel invocation with some data about what kind of clip made the call.
+More details about this communication can be found in the [Architecture](#architecture) section

 ## Architecture